-Hue - is the dominant color of the diamond.
+Hue: The hue is the dominant color of the diamond.
 Sometimes there are modifying colors or tints that affect hue.
 For example, a diamond with a pink hue may have a purplish tint.

-Saturation - is the strength (intensity) or purity of the hue.
+Saturation: The saturation is the strength (intensity) or purity of the hue.
 Hue saturation in pink diamonds can range from light pink to intense, and at the strongest saturation, vivid.

-Tone - is the amount of lightness or darkness in the diamond.
+Tone: The tone is the amount of lightness or darkness in the diamond.
 The range of tone extends from light to dark.

 The Argyle mine supplies over 90% of the world's quality pink diamonds.
 That being said, only one in every two and a half million tons of ore processed in the mine contains a pink diamond, fewer than 1 percent of the diamonds found at the Argyle mine are graded this color.
 As such, pink diamonds can often command prices at auction far exceeding those of white diamonds several times larger.
 Over the past few years, a considerable decline in Argyle pink diamond production has occurred, and it seems to be continuing in that direction.